September 18, 2013

 - Relay Test (5 multi-part problems, each problem solved as a 3-person team in individual stages, no calculators)

 Calculators: Any calculator approved for use on the SAT is acceptable for the team test and sprint round (but not for the target test or relay).
 Students may use multiple calculators and are not required to clear calculator memories before testing.
-Students must bring their own calculators to the tournament.
+Students must bring their own calculators to the meet.
 The guidelines about calculators allowed for use on the SAT can be found here.

 In the meantime, if you have questions, please e-mail Brian Walter from this page.